El historiador de la ciudad (The Town Historian)Cuba Series - Painting #13

 36" x 48" - Acrylic on canvas

-I was astounded that this man who didn't know me from Adam stopped his day completely in order to help me.
-I couldn't imagine a scenario where that might happen in Brooklyn.
-He proceeded to take me to the houses of all the oldest people in the community.
-It made sense since someone would have to be 70 or older to even remember my family if they were a child at the time they left.
+I was astounded that this man who I had just met completely stopped his day in order to help me.
+He proceeded to take me to the houses of all the oldest people in the community - those with enough years to possibly remember my family from back in the day.

 The next 5 hours were spent crisscrossing the town, dropping in on every relevant person he could think of.
 Despite his greatest efforts, we were unable to find the lost paintings, but I did meet people who remembered my family, including a woman who was taught by my great-grandmother in elementary school.
 We were also able to find the location of my great-grandfather's bakery, which was now a social hall for veterans of the revolution.